NHS hearing aids

 The audiologist will assess your hearing and will advise you on the hearing aids that are suitable for you.
 Depending on your hearing loss and lifestyle, you may not have a choice in the type of hearing aid you get.

-Hearing aids and earmoulds come in a range of different colours so it is worth asking what is available.
+Hearing aids and earmoulds come in a range of different colours, so it's worth asking what is available.

 How long should I expect to wait for my hearing aid?

 In England, the maximum waiting time between GP referral and getting your hearing aids is 18 weeks.
-NHS England data shows that more than 9 out of 10 (95%) people are waiting less than 18 weeks from referral to treatment.
+NHS England data (Feb 2020) shows that 95.6% of people are waiting less than 18 weeks from referral to treatment.

-This varied between regions with people in the North East and Yorkshire waiting an average of 4.3 weeks, compared to 2.5 weeks in the North West.
+This varied between regions, with people in the North West waiting an average of 2.8 weeks, compared with 4.4 weeks in the South West.

 In Wales, the waiting time should be a maximum of 14 weeks from referral to treatment, in Scotland 18 weeks, and in Northern Ireland 22 weeks.